1965Eric/HarvardX-PH125.6x-Data-Science-Wrangling/README.md

 class(x)
 length(x)
 ```

+Look at x.
+What best describes what you see?

 - [ ] A. It is an empty string.
 - [ ] B. I can see the figure shown in page 1.